sophialai123/Web-Development/JavaScript/Promises/README.md

 ---
 ## Using Promise.all()
+- Promise.all() is useful for awaiting multiple promises where all are required but none depend on each other to execute.

 - Promise.all() accepts an array of promises as its argument and returns a single promise.
 That single promise will settle in one of two ways:

   1. If every promise in the argument array resolves, the single promise returned from Promise.all() will resolve with an array containing the resolve value from each promise in the argument array.